-TRAN-S8.
-Additional driveway formation and construction standards Activity status where compliance is not 1.
-All driveways must have a minimum width of 3 $\,\mathrm{m}$ and must not exceed a maximum gradient of 1:5; achieved: DIS and 2.
-Where the driveway length exceeds 50 m, one passing bay is required per 50 m interval; and 3.
-The minimum vertical clearance from buildings or structures is 4 m; and The minimum inside turning radius for bends is 4.
+TRAN-R18.
+Additional driveway formation and construction standards

+- All driveways must have a minimum width of 3 m and must not exceed a maximum gradient of 1:5; and - Where the driveway length exceeds 50 m, one passing bay is required per 50 m interval; and - The minimum vertical clearance from buildings or structures is 3.8 m; and - 4.
+The minimum inside turning radius for bends is 6.5 m; and - The driveway must comply with the standards set out in the Regional Infrastructure Technical Specifications (Waikato).

-TRA N-S9.
-Vehicle access and road hierarchy 1.
-Where a s site has two road frontages, vehicle Activity status where compliance is not access must be from the district road rather than achieved: DIS from the S tate Highway.
+TRAN-R19.
+Vehicle access and road hierarchy

+Where a site has two road frontages, vehicle access must be from the district road rather than from the State Highway.